-PHOTO: Palestinians being expelled from their homes in Haifa by soldiers from the forerunner of the Israeli army, weeks before Israel declared independence.
-April 1948 (Photo: AFP)
+PHOTO: Palestinians being expelled from their homes in Haifa by the forerunner of the Israeli army in April 1948 (Photo: AFP)

-For further reference, see our previously released fact sheets, The Nakba: 65 Years of Dispossession and Apartheid, and The 65th Plan Dalet: Blueprint for the Ethnic Cleansing of Palestine, and Is Israel an Apartheid State?
+For further reference, see our fact sheets, The Palestinian Nakba & The Establishment of Israeli Apartheid, Plan Dalet: Blueprint for the Ethnic Cleansing of Palestine, and Is Israel an Apartheid State?

-- The Nakba was not an unintended result of war.
-It was a deliberate and systematic act necessary for the creation of a Jewish majority state in historic Palestine, which was overwhelmingly Arab prior to 1948.
-Internally, Zionist Jewish leaders used the euphemism “transfer” when discussing plans for what today would be called ethnic cleansing.
+- The Nakba was a deliberate and systematic act intended to establish a Jewish majority state in Palestine.
+Amongst themselves, Zionist leaders used the euphemism “transfer” when discussing plans for what today would be called ethnic cleansing.

-- The roots of the Nakba and the ongoing problems in Palestine/Israel today lie in the emergence of political Zionism in 19th century Europe, when some Jews, influenced by the nationalism then sweeping the continent, concluded that the remedy to centuries of anti-Semitic persecution in Europe and Russia was the creation of a nation state for Jews in Palestine and began emigrating as colonists to the Holy Land, displacing indigenous Palestinians in the process.
+- The roots of the Nakba and the ongoing problems in Palestine/Israel today lie in the emergence of political Zionism in the late 1800s when some European Jews, influenced by the nationalism then sweeping the continent, decided that the solution to antisemitism in Europe and Russia was the establishment of a state for Jews in Palestine.
+They began emigrating to Palestine as colonists, where they started dispossessing indigenous Muslim and Christian Palestinians.

-- In November 1947, following the horrors of World War II and the Nazi genocide of European Jewry, the newly-created United Nations approved a plan to partition Mandate Palestine into Jewish and Arab states, against the will of the majority indigenous Palestinian Arab population.
-It gave 56% of the land to the proposed Jewish state, although Zionist Jews owned only about 7% of the private land in Palestine and made up only about 33% of the population, a large percentage of whom were recent immigrants from Europe.
+- In November 1947, following World War II and the Holocaust, the newly-created United Nations approved a plan to divide Palestine into Jewish and Arab states, against the will of the majority indigenous Palestinian Arab population.
+It gave 56% of the land to the proposed Jewish state, despite the fact that Jews owned only about 7% of the private land in Palestine and made up only about 33% of the population, a very large percentage of whom were recent immigrants from Europe.
 The Palestinian Arab state was to be created on just 42% of Palestine, even though Muslim and Christian Palestinians made up a large majority of the population and were indigenous to all of the land.
 Jerusalem was to be governed by a special international administration.
-(See here for map of the partition plan and subsequent 1949 armistice lines.)
+(See here for map of the partition plan and 1949 armistice lines.)

-- Almost immediately after the partition plan was passed, violence broke out and large-scale expulsions of Palestinians began, long before the armies of neighboring Arab states became involved.
-By the time these militias and the new Israeli army finished, the new state of Israel comprised 78% of historic Palestine, with the remainder, the West Bank, including East Jerusalem, and Gaza, falling under the control of Jordan and Egypt, respectively.
+- Almost immediately after the partition plan was passed, the expulsion of Palestinians by Zionist militias began, months before the armies of neighboring Arab states became involved.
+By the time these militias and the new Israeli army finished, the new state of Israel covered 78% of Palestine.
+The remaining 22%, comprising the West Bank, East Jerusalem, and Gaza, fell under the control of Jordan and Egypt, respectively.
 In the 1967 War, the Israeli military occupied the West Bank, East Jerusalem, and Gaza, which Israel began colonizing shortly afterwards.

-- Between 750,000 and one million: The number of Palestinians expelled and made refugees by Zionist paramilitaries, and subsequently Israeli forces, during Israel’s establishment (1947-49), amounting to approximately 75% of all Palestinians.
+- Between 750,000 and one million: The number of Palestinians expelled from their homeland and made refugees by Zionist militias and the new Israeli army during Israel’s establishment (1947-49), amounting to approximately 75% of all Palestinians.

-- Between 250,000 and 350,000: The number of Palestinians expelled from their homes by Zionist paramilitaries between the passage of the UN partition plan in November 1947 and Israel’s declaration of independence on May15, 1948 - prior to the start of the war with neighboring Arab states.
+- Between 250,000 and 350,000: The number of Palestinians driven from their homes by Zionist militias between the passage of the UN partition plan on November 29, 1947 and the establishment of Israel on May 15, 1948, prior to the outbreak of war with neighboring Arab states.

-- Approximately 150,000: The number of Palestinians who remained inside what became Israel's borders in 1948, many of them internally displaced.
-These Palestinians (sometimes called “Israeli Arabs”) were granted Israeli citizenship but stripped of most of their land and placed under martial law until 1966.
+- Approximately 150,000: The number of Palestinians who remained inside what became Israel's borders in 1948, a quarter of them internally displaced.
+These Palestinians (sometimes called “Israeli Arabs”) were granted Israeli citizenship but stripped of most of their land and governed by violent, undemocratic military rule until 1966.
 As of 2023, there are more than two million Palestinians with Israeli citizenship, comprising more than 20% of Israel’s population, who are forced to live as second-class citizens in their own homeland, subject to dozens of laws that discriminate against them in almost every aspect of life because they’re not Jewish.

 - More than 400: The number of Palestinian cities and towns systematically destroyed by Zionist militias and the new Israeli army or repopulated with Jews between 1948 and 1950.
-Most Palestinian population centers, including homes, businesses, houses of worship, and vibrant urban centers, were demolished to prevent the return of their Palestinian owners, now refugees outside of Israel's pre-1967 borders, or internally displaced inside of them.
-(See here for interactive map of Palestinian population centers destroyed during Israel's creation.)
+Most Palestinian communities, including homes, businesses, houses of worship, and vibrant urban centers, were destroyed to prevent the return of their Palestinian owners, now refugees outside of Israel's borders or internally displaced inside of them.
+(See here for an interactive map of Palestinian cities and towns destroyed during Israel's establishment.)

-- Approximately 4,244,776 : The number of acres of Palestinian land expropriated by Israel during and immediately following its creation in 1948.
+- Approximately 4,244,776 : The number of acres of Palestinian land stolen by Israel during and immediately after the establishment of the state in 1948.

-- Between 100 and 200 billion: The total estimated monetary loss of Palestinians dispossessed during Israel's creation, in current US dollars.
+- Between 100 and 200 billion: The total estimated monetary loss of Palestinians dispossessed during Israel's establishment, in current US dollars.